Satisfactory Academic Progress

 All students, with the exception of certificate students, are monitored for SAP compliance annually, and will be sent an email after spring grades are posted if they fail to meet either the CGPA, CCR or MTF requirements.
 Students are placed on financial aid suspension and will not receive a disbursement of federal, state or institutional financial aid until they regain compliance with SAP requirements or a Satisfactory Academic Progress Appeal is completed, submitted to and approved by the Office of Financial Aid Appeals Committee, as detailed below.

-All students who aren't meeting satisfactory academic progress must appeal their status in order to continue receiving financial aid.
-Students can submit their appeal documents to the Office of Financial Aid via email, fax or in person.
+All students who aren't meeting satisfactory academic progress must appeal the decision to continue receiving financial aid.

 Examples of a possible appeal include: